 “We recently welcomed a new CEO and he has introduced a Journey Lines initiative.
 He shared his life journey and how different experiences shaped him and his core values both personally and professionally.
 This began with leadership and continued to move throughout the company.
 It has been a fantastic way for all of us to connect with each other!” - Teri Turner

-Gaining leadership buy-in for your new program is a crucial piece of the puzzle.
+Gaining leadership buy-in for your new recognition and sales incentive program is a crucial piece of the puzzle.
 The key is to understand what is important to them, what they need for their teams and include them in the process.

-Setting clear criteria from the beginning on what you do not want people to miss out on and what you want people to get from Kick Off is a great place to start.
-The education piece comes with sharing how this alternative will live up to the standard of club.
+Setting clear criteria from the beginning on what you do not want people to miss out on and what you want people to get from sales kick off is a great place to start.
+The education piece comes with sharing how this alternative will live up to the standard of a President's Club.
 The buy-in comes with establishing that health and safety is top of mind.

 So, what’s the big takeaway here?